The Top Criminal Defense Attorneys Have Similar Characteristics.

-The role of a defense lawyer is to protect the legal interests of his or her client and advise and counsel a client during a pending case.
+A defense lawyer’s role is to protect their client’s legal interests and advise and counsel a client during a pending case.
 This role encompasses all aspects of a client’s interests.
-A defense lawyer must step in between the government and the client, make sure the government acts appropriately, follows the rules, and does not trample on a defendant’s rights.
-A defense lawyer should never shrink from a fight with the government and must have the guts to go to bat for a client who is virtually helpless against the government without the lawyer.
-The government has almost unlimited resources, and without a fearless lawyer by his or her side, the government would easily overwhelm a defendant.
+A defense lawyer must step in between the government and the client, ensure the government acts appropriately, follows the rules, and not trample on a defendant’s rights.
+A defense lawyer should never shrink from a fight with the government and must have the guts to go to bat for a client who is virtually helpless against the government without a lawyer.
+The government has almost unlimited resources, and without a fearless lawyer by their side, the government would easily overwhelm a defendant.
 In short, the defense lawyer’s job is to obtain the best possible result for the client, including getting all charges dismissed if possible and doing whatever is necessary to help the client avoid jail or prison.
-If you face criminal charges and your wondering, “is it worth hiring a criminal defense lawyer?” the answer is “definitely yes.”
+If you face criminal charges and you’re wondering, “Is it worth hiring a criminal defense lawyer?” the answer is “definitely yes.”

 “I’m Accused of Doing Something Pretty Bad.
-Will my Lawyer Still Do His or Her Best?”
+Will my Lawyer Still Do Their Best?”

 It is natural and human for a defense attorney sometimes to have an aversion to the alleged crime committed by a client.
 But the best lawyers know how to put that aside and do their best, even for a client that may have done something wrong.
-In fact, putting aside personal feelings comes naturally to the best lawyers, and they really don’t even have to think about it.
+In fact, putting aside personal feelings comes naturally to the best lawyers, who really don’t even have to think about it.
 Everyone has heard the familiar question put to attorneys: How can you defend someone like that?
 The answer of an experienced, reputable, and top-rated attorney is: “That’s my job, and I have no problem with it.”
 The best attorneys never internalize the alleged crime or harbor resentment against a client.